opencord/maas/QUICKSTART.md

    - Deploy the bare metal provisioning capabilities to a virtual machine (head node) and PXE boot a compute node

 **Prerequisite: Vagrant is installed and operationally.**
-_Note: This quick start guide has only been tested againt Vagrant + VirtualBox, specially on MacOS._
+_Note: This quick start guide has only been tested against Vagrant + VirtualBox, specially on MacOS._

 ## Create Development Environment
 The development environment is required for the other tasks in this repository.
 The other tasks could technically